World's top banks on track to meet tougher capital rules

 Banks have faced pressure from supervisors and investors to show they can comply early with Basel III as part of wider efforts to restore confidence in the banking sector.

-The total capital shortfall for banks below the 7 per cent minimum core ratio was about 200 billion euros ($267.5 billion) in June 2012, but is now well below that, the Basel Committee said, without providing a specific figure.
+The total capital shortfall for banks below the 7 per cent minimum core ratio was about 200 billion euros (172.1 billion pounds) in June 2012, but is now well below that, the Basel Committee said, without providing a specific figure.

 "These are positive developments that will help build a resilient banking system and improve public confidence in regulatory ratios," Basel Committee Chairman Stefan Ingves said in a statement.